sre-srikanth-g/azure-sre-platform/README.md

 ### terraform/modules/vm/
 Reusable VM module.
 Called from main.tf with different parameters for dev, qa, and prod — same code, different settings.
-This is modular Terraform as used at Intact Insurance across 70+ repositories.
+This is modular Terraform as used at our work place across 70+ repositories.

 ### terraform/modules/monitoring/
 Azure Monitor alert rules and Log Analytics Workspace.